mrebol/f2f-consistent-semantic-segmentation/README.md

 ## Configuration
 The default configuration file is stored in `config/eval.yml`.
+It loads the pretrained ESPNet_L1b model and inputs the dataset provided.
-If the GPU option is enabled, CUDA 11.0 needs to be installed additionally.
+If the GPU parameter in the config is enabled, CUDA 11.0 needs to be installed additionally.

 ## Evaluation